 ABOUT APPLICATION

-This application is a software tool for helping users to store their skill, education and job information.
-Thanks to this application user will have everything in one place to make writing CV and covering letters easier.
+This application is a software tool which allows users to store their skills, education history, work experience and job information.
+Thanks to this application the user will have everything they need, in one place, to make writing CVs and covering letters easy.

-This user guide presents an overview of the application’s features and gives step-by-step instructions for completing a variety of tasks
+This user guide presents an overview of the application’s features and gives step-by-step instructions for completing a variety of tasks.

 SYSTEM REQUIREMENTS

-To run this software you will need python version 3 or higher and pyQT 5.
+To run this software you will need Python version 3 or higher and pyQT 5.

 DISPLAY RECQUIREMENTS